njhenry/nat_website/_writing/2020-08-17_comparing_web_frameworks.md

 date: 2020-08-17
 info: >-
-  To celebrate switching my site over to Jekyll, I'm thinking about the four setups I've used for web projects in the past.
+  To celebrate switching my site over to Jekyll, I'm thinking about the four setups I've used to power web projects in the past.

 external: false
 forward_to: https://google.com/